Fatih Birol

-Fatih Birol is a Turkish economist and energy expert, who has served as the executive director of the International Energy Agency (IEA) since 1 September 2015.
+Fatih Birol (born 22 March 1958) is a Turkish economist and energy expert, who has served as the executive director of the International Energy Agency (IEA) since 1 September 2015.
 During his time in charge of the IEA, he has taken a series of steps to modernise the Paris-based international organisation, including strengthening ties with emerging economies like India and China and stepping up work on the clean energy transition and international efforts to reach net zero emissions.

 Birol was on the Time 100 list of the world's most influential people in 2021, has been named by Forbes magazine among the most influential people on the world's energy scene and recognised by the Financial Times in 2017 as Energy Personality of the Year.
 Birol is the chairman of the World Economic Forum (Davos) Energy Advisory Board.
 He is a frequent contributor to print and electronic media and delivers numerous speeches each year at major international summits and conferences.

-Early career
+Early life and education

+A Turkish citizen, Birol was born in Ankara in 1958.
+He earned a B.Sc. in Power Engineering from the Istanbul Technical University.
+He received his M.Sc. and Ph.D. in Energy Economics from the Technical University of Vienna.
+In 2013, Birol was awarded a Doctorate of Science honoris causa by Imperial College London.
+In 2023, he was elected as a foreign member of the Chinese Academy of Engineering.
+He was made an honorary life member of the football club Galatasaray S.K. in 2013.